Sign Permits

 Please be sure to review the Commercial Design Review Guidelines(PDF, 4MB) for signage.

-• In the Worksheet, upload your completed Basic Application for Development Review(PDF, 5MB), including a description of work to be performed and all associated plans and documents
+• In the Worksheet, upload your completed Basic Application for Development Review(PDF, 5MB)

 • A planner will review your submission